munificent/game-programming-patterns/book/spatial-partition.markdown

 <img src="images/spatial-partition-adjacent.png" />

 Here, B is within A's attack radius even through their centerpoints are in different cells.
-To handle this, we will need to compare units not just in the same cell, but in neighboring cells too.
+To handle this, we will need to compare units not only in the same cell, but in neighboring cells too.
 To do this, first we'll split the inner loop out of `handleCell()`:

 ^code handle-unit